 Smart Management and Urban Society

-In 2015, the citizen participation platform mein.berlin.de was launched to allow Berlin residents to become involved in participatory processes in the state of Berlin.
+Since 2015, the citizen participation platform mein.berlin.de allows Berlin residents to become involved in participatory processes in the state of Berlin.

 Innovationszentrum Connected Living e.V. develops cross-sector and vendor-independent solutions for smart home networking.